trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/index.md

 ---
 id: build-your-first-app
 title: Build your first app on Tezos
-authors: Claude Barde
+authors: 'Claude Barde, Tim McMackin'
-lastUpdated: 10th July 2023
+lastUpdated: 12th September 2023
 ---

 This tutorial shows you how to create a decentralized web application on Tezos that swaps one token for another.